 Each of the SCPS syllabi is written to adhere to federal and state guidelines.
-Federal guidelines require a minimum of 45 hours of interactive instruction or alternative equivalent activities.
+Federal guidelines require a minimum of 145 hours of interactive instruction or alternative equivalent activities for each credit hour.
 Equivalencies to comply with both federal and state regulations may include activities like research, internet activities (online discussion boards; responding to postings, real time chat, etc.), written assignments, case studies, fieldtrips or other activities deemed appropriate by the SCPS and its faculty.